ietf-wg-asdf/SDF/sdf.md

 ~~~
 {: #fig-class-2 title="Main classes used in SDF models"}

-The seven main Class Name Keywords are discussed below.
+The six main Class Name Keywords are discussed below.

 ### sdfObject